 To report suspicious activities, a new tip hotline has been established in Vermont at 844-848-8477.

-Vtips.info can also be utilized for internet based reporting.
+Tips can be submitted online by clicking here.
 In both reporting methods a person can remain anonymous if they wish.
 Phone calls and web tips are forwarded to the Vermont Intelligence Center, which is the state’s Fusion Center.

 Folks are also encouraged to call 911, if an immediate police response is needed.